-A petition is a formal communication, presented by the student to the college, requesting credit or recognition for extra-collegiate learning.
-The petition must make its case by identifying learning clearly and succinctly, and it must provide sufficient supporting information and documentation so that faculty can use it, alone or in combination with other evidence, as the basis for their evaluation (Lois Lamdin, Earn College Credit for What You Know. p.
+The portfolio narrative you submit "...makes a case by identifying learning clearly and succinctly, and it must provide sufficient supporting information and documentation so that faculty can use it, alone or in combination with other evidence, as the basis for their evaluation" (Lois Lamdin, Earn College Credit for What You Know. p.
 84).

 Preparing a petition for faculty review involves the following five-step process:

-Like all programs offered by the Community College of Rhode Island, the PLA Petition process operates on the belief that college-level learning, no matter how it is gained, deserves college credits.
+Like all programs offered by the Community College of Rhode Island, the Prior Learning Assessment of a Portfolio operates on the belief that college-level learning, no matter how it is gained, deserves college credits.
 Therefore, nearly any area of learning (with some exceptions) can be converted into credits at CCRI as long as:

 There are only a few types of courses that cannot be assessed through the petition process.
 These include courses in the following categories: